 Website Neighborhood Schools, Inc.

-Teachers at NS take advantage of curricular freedom to design a learning environment where children are nurtured to be kind, curious, informed, literate and involved.
-Students connect with people and places in the city to further their classroom investigations and to participate in lessons designed to develop needed skills and strategies.
-Teachers have the opportunity to promote experiential learning and foster students’ connections to the world around them by designing thematic studies led by questions, fueled by research, and framed by reflection.
+Teachers at NS take advantage of curricular freedom to design a learning environment where children are nurtured to be kind, curious, informed, literate through experiential, thematic studies led by questions, fueled by research, and framed by reflection.

 Parents have opportunities to be involved in the life of the school and in the lives of other school families.
 Neighborhood School is a place where a foundation for lifelong learning is nurtured and where lifelong relationships (including faculty) are often formed.

-Bachelors or Masters level degree or training in Elementary Education and/or Special Education; certification preferred
+Masters level degree in Elementary Education and Special Education; certification required

 Our ideal candidate will be an avid learner.
 The candidate will be ready to:

-cultivate relationships with parents and promote healthy parent-teacher communication, including classroom updates, active listening, and effective meetings
+cultivate relationships with colleagues, students, and parents to build trust and promote healthy communication via updates, active listening, and effective meetings

 Interested individuals should send a cover letter and résumé via mail or e-mail to: